msolorio/aws_solutions_architect_exam_notes/notes/13-deployment-and-management/intro.md

 Configuration management service
 - managed instances of Chef and Puppet

+- Allows for configuration, deployment, and management of servers in the cloud

 Use Cases
 - moving on-premise configuration management that is already using Chef or Puppet to AWS